 Self-expression.
 Singing as a means of self-expression is a medium of release for pent-up emotions.
 Feelings are not judged when singing about them.
-Therefore, a level of freedom is reached emotionally when singing.
-Depression, anger and anxiety is reduced and in most instances completely released.
+Therefore a level of freedom is reached emotionally when we sing.
+Depression, anger and anxiety is reduced and in most instances completely gone.

 Reason # 5 Boosts Self-Confidence

-Increases self-confidence.
-Singing increases poise, self-confidence, and develops character through difficulties overcome.
-Singing brings contentment in a way that no other activity does.
+Singing increases poise, self-confidence, and develops character through difficulties overcome such as learning to control the breath.
+Singing brings contentment to us in a way that no other activity does.

 “Those who wish to sing always find a song.”